dhutapratama/docs/eloquent-relationships.md

 <a name="the-create-method"></a>
 ### The `create` Method

 In addition to the `save` and `saveMany` methods, you may also use the `create` method, which accepts an array of attributes, creates a model, and inserts it into the database.
-The difference between `save` and `create` is that `save` accepts a full Eloquent model instance while `create` accepts a plain PHP `array`.
+The difference between `save` and `create` is that `save` accepts a full Eloquent model instance while `create` accepts a plain GO `array`.
 The newly created model will be returned by the `create` method:

     use App\Models\Post;